devendroid/VectorChildFinder/README.md

 # VectorChildFinder

-VectorChildFinder helps to find inner elements of avector drawable like path and group.
+VectorChildFinder helps to find inner elements of vector drawable like path and group.
 ## Demo
 ![VectorChildFinder](/assets/vector1.0.0.gif)